zx80/flask-simple-auth/DOCUMENTATION.md

 By contrast, *Flask Simple Auth*:
 - does NOT impose an ORM or database model.
-- keeps close to Flask look and feel by simply extending the `route` decorator, instead of adding a handful of function-specific ones.
+- keeps close to Flask look and feel by simply extending the `route` decorator, instead of adding a handful of function-specific ones, which is error-prone as some may be forgotten.
 - has a simpler and direct yet more powerful parameter management framework based on type declarations instead of additional decorators and specially formatted comments.